Photo Credit: Sabrina

 Continue reading below and follow an easy rule when answering this crucial question.

 Easily Answer The ‘Tell Me About Yourself’ Cabin Crew Question

 Not A Social Media Bio/Profile

-Before everything else, resist the impulse to list all your hobbies and personal interests.
+Before everything else, resist the impulse to say out loud all your hobbies and personal interests.

 You aren’t creating a Bio for your social media profile.